 One of the most common questions we get asked is what kind of interest rates developers can expect to pay.
 The simple answer is there is no simple answer.

-Every lender has a different way of calculating development loans, which is why it’s so important to shop around for your funding.
-If you send the same project to 10 different lenders you will receive 10 different loan amounts and 10 different lots of interest rates & fees.
+Every lender has a different way of calculating development loans, which is why it’s so important to shop around for funding.
+If the same project is sent to 10 different lenders then 10 different loan amounts and 10 different lots of interest rates & fees will be returned.

 If we break down the market by lender type and leverage ranges, we can however apply some typical loan interest rates.

 |Mainstream Banks||50-60%||65-75%||4-6%||The most conservative and therefore the cheapest.
 Generally more conservative on LTC (remember they will lend the lower of the two figures).|

 |Challenger Banks / Specialist Development Funds||60-70%||75-90%||6-9%||More aggressive on leverage and LTC and slightly more expensive, but generally more flexible than mainstream lenders.|